-In this review article, we will give an overview of how the DMC method has recently been applied to a variety of low-dimensional systems.
-Section \ref{theory} will give a brief overview of the theory, Section \ref{magnetic} will give a description of how DMC has been applied to correlated 2D magnetic systems, Section \ref{electronic} will detail how DMC has been used for improved predictions of electronic properties (including excitonic, spin-orbit, and topological effects), Section \ref{binding} will focus on how DMC has been used to improve the prediction of interlayer interactions, Section \ref{energetics} will describe how DMC has been used for the cohesion and adsorption energetics of low-dimensional materials, and Section \ref{conc} will give concluding remarks and offer future perspectives.
+In this review article, we provide an overview of how the DMC method has recently been applied to a variety of low-dimensional systems.
+Section \ref{theory} provides a brief overview of the theory, Section \ref{magnetic} describes how DMC has been applied to correlated 2D magnetic systems, Section \ref{electronic} details how DMC has been used for improved predictions of electronic properties (including excitonic, spin-orbit, and topological effects), Section \ref{binding} focuses on how DMC has been used to improve the prediction of interlayer interactions, Section \ref{energetics} describes how DMC has been used for the cohesion and adsorption energetics of low-dimensional materials, and Section \ref{conc} provides concluding remarks and offers future perspectives.